Marian-Lugo/Marian-Lugo/README.md

 ## Jr. Front End Developer on a learning journey
 - 🌱 I’m currently learning React.
-- 👯 I’m looking to collaborate on projects that allow me to grow professionally
+- 👯 I’m looking to collaborate on projects that allow me to grow professionally.
 - 📫 How to reach me: mnelugo@gmail.com

 ## Connect with me